THE SCHOOLMASTER

 He could neither read nor write.
 It was obvious therefore to him that schoolmastering was the perfect trade for him, since all that is required is the name of being a great grammarian.
 Great grammarians are often poor men with narrow though intense intellects, and his intellect was indeed narrow and his pockets were indeed empty and his need for money was indeed intense.

-So he went to Balintore, sat down at the shore road, tipped his hat forward across his eyes, took out a tattered old chapbook he had found discarded by the road, and seemed to pore over it.
+So he went to Avoch, sat down at the shore road, tipped his hat forward across his eyes, took out a tattered old chapbook he had found discarded by the road, and seemed to pore over it.
 When a kindly goodwife went past she stopped to pass the time of day, and asked what he was reading.

 "Ah, a most elequantised tome of cerebrated antiquities, by the most reproved masters of logistical verballising, my good lady.
 Why, here it states the fifty three principles whereby the young may be brought to a proper comprestanding of language, whereat in adulterous life they will attain and prospect to largess of fortune."